-The argument for a debt settlement
+The Argument for a Debt Settlement

-Dangers of debt settlements
+Dangers of Debt Settlements

-Consumers may be able to get out of debt more quickly if they use a debt settlement, but they have very bad consequences.
-For example: a debt settlement is reported to the credit bureaus, appears on your credit report, results in a huge drop of your FICO credit score, and can affect your tax situation.
+Debt settlements can help consumers get out of debt more quickly, but they can have very bad consequences.
+For example, a debt settlement is reported to the credit bureaus and appears on your credit report, resulting in a huge drop in your FICO credit score and it can also affect your taxes.

 Get it in writing.
 If you agree to settle a debt, make sure you get the arrangements spelled out in writing before you send money.
-The agreement should tell you how much the original debt is, how much the creditor is willing to accept to settle the account, and how it will be reported to the credit bureaus.
+The agreement should tell you how much the original debt is, how much the creditor is willing to accept to settle the account and how it will be reported to the credit bureaus.

 - You can remain delinquent on your accounts, paying when you can, and hope your situation improves so you can pay off the debts at some point.

-- Get credit or debt counseling
+- You can get credit or debt counseling.

 - You can file bankruptcy.

 None of these actions should be taken without fully considering the potential results of your actions.
 Your credit score is important; you don’t want to ruin it.